 All sample programs require root access to run.
 This is because of the need to call mmap.
 See vcio2 driver for an alternative without root privileges.

 Furthermore you need a recent Raspbian kernel (use rpi-update) or create a local character device named /dev/vcio to access the vcio driver of the Raspi kernel: sudo mknod /dev/vcio c 100 0

 All these restrictions apply to hello_fft from the Raspberry Pi Foundation as well.

 This is a very simple program that demonstrates the use of all available operators with small immediate values.
 It is not optimized in any way.

 This is the well known hello_fft sample available.
-The main difference is that it is faster compared to GPU_FFT 3.0 because the shader code has been optimized.
+The main difference is that it is faster compared to GPU_FFT 3.0 because the shader code has been significantly optimized.
 The gain is about 40% of code size and roughly 9% of the run time.
-The code will no longer build with another assembler since it uses some special features for instruction packing and scheduling.
+The code will no longer build with another assembler since it uses several special features for instruction packing and scheduling.

 |↓points||gpu_fft 3||optimized||gain||gpu_fft 3||optimized||gain|

 ||92 µs*||-10%||100.6 µs||82.7 µs

 Comments, ideas, bugs, improvements to raspi at maazl dot de.